KurwaClown/Mario-Vale/Readme.md

 ## Installation

 ### Requirements
-- Java
+- Java (with jdk20 compatibility)

 ### How to run

-- Download the latest version by cloning the repository
+- Download the latest release
-- Compile every `.java` file within the `src` folder
-- Run the main method within the `Game.java` file using `java` command
+- Run the `Mario'Vale.jar` file

 ## Controls